 The following 7-step Korean skincare routine is geared towards an evening routine.
 A morning routine would be slightly different, as it would call for products that we do not need before bed.
 Plus, some of the products in an evening routine are just best applied at night.

 Step 1: Oil Cleanser

-This oil cleaner is great for removing makeup and debris without stripping the natural protectant barrier of the skin.
-In addition to that, it is formulated with a blend of coconut and argon oil to leave the skin visibly soft and hydrated.
+This oil cleanser is great for removing makeup and debris without stripping the natural protectant barrier of the skin.
+In addition to that, it is formulated with a blend of coconut and argan oil to leave the skin visibly soft and hydrated.

 The Neutrogena Ultra Light Cleaning oil is perfect for gently removing even waterproof makeup.
 It features a non-comedogenic formula, so it will not clog pores.
 This is also a great alternative to using makeup wipes, which strip the skin without nourishment.

 After removing the majority of your makeup with an oil-based cleanser, the next step is to wash your face again.
 This time use a foaming cleanser.
 This will remove any leftover residue and really make sure your face is clean and free of any dirt or makeup.
 Also, doing this ensures the skin is cleansed of all impurities for a radiant and smooth appearance.

 It is essential to gently rub in the product for about one minute before cleansing.
 Harshly rubbing in the cleanser can cause the skin to sag or wrinkle.
 It is important to remember to be as gentle as possible when applying products to the face.
 I found that a double cleanse has been the biggest factor in clearing up my own acne.

 This cleanser is best for those with normal to oily skin.
 CeraVe has formulated a cleanser with three unique ceramides (1, 3, and 6-II) to help remove makeup and impurities without disrupting the skin’s natural protective barrier.